yuhuangniu/OpenWrt-X86_64/README.md

 Automatic compile OpenWrt X86-64 firmware using GitHub Actions.

-The newest version of this project is supposed to release on weekly basis.
+The latest version of this project is supposed to release on weekly basis.

 [Lean's source](https://github.com/coolsnowwolf/lede) code is employed here.